 CDn_m Float / The WCS matrix coefficient relating the data index along axis n to the

 Sky coordinates along axis m.
+The values for n and m run from

+1 to the value of the NAXIS keyword.

 The next nine keywords (AAMP_##, AGAIN_##, ARDNS_##, AORGX_##, AORGY_##, AENDX_##, AENDY_##, ADELX_##, and ADELY_##), or A-keywords, are amplifier-specific keywords.
 They are used to describe the size, location and physical properties of the region of the CCD read out by each amplifier.
 All AORG and AEND keyword values are in unbinned pixels and are set to -1 if the corres-ponding amplifier is not in use.
 As with CRVAL1U and CRVAL2U these will be integer multiples of the binning factor.
 The AORG, AEND, and ADEL keywords are used to describe the location and binning (if any) of the subarray(s) when only a portion of the CCD is being read.
 The AAMP keywords can have values of 0 (zero) or 1 (one) only; they show which amplifiers have been used in acquiring the image and are useful for simplifying the calculations of the location and size of the prescan, postscan, overclock and image areas.
 Since the HIPO CCDs have only two amplifiers only the keywords for amplifiers 1 and 2 are present.
 At present subframes can only be used with a single amplifier.